Nimrit1711/Rotomii/README.md

 - nickname your favourite pokémon
 - view weaknesses, resistances and immunities of your pokémon
 - view weaknesses, resistances and immunities of your teams
+- create an account to save your data
+- login from anywhere to view and edit your teams

 ## Known bugs